rays/OSync/README.markdown

 Sure we have [RSS](http://cyber.law.harvard.edu/rss/rss.html), [RDF](http://www.w3.org/TR/REC-rdf-syntax/),
 and [Atom](http://www.atomenabled.org/developers/syndication/atom-format-spec.php) which I have been working with for many years.
-There are two big issues with these formats...
-They all use [XML](http://en.wikipedia.org/wiki/XML) which tends to be wordy and more importantly XML is not overly easy to parse especially in langs like Javascript, PHP, Ruby and Python.
+There are one big issues with these formats...
+They all use [XML](http://en.wikipedia.org/wiki/XML) which tends to be wordy and more importantly XML is overly complex to parse especially in languages like Javascript, PHP, Ruby and Python.
 However [JSON](http://en.wikipedia.org/wiki/JSON) thankfully is!

 While developing this format I set out with the following goals: